 A powerhouse actress whose infectious comedic timing and authentic portrayals of Black women have anchored hit TV shows for decades.

-Tichina Arnold emerged from Queens, New York, with a preternatural talent for performance, landing her first Broadway role as a child.
-Her breakthrough came as the sharp-tongued Pamela James on the groundbreaking sitcom 'Martin,' where her chemistry with the cast and ability to deliver withering looks became a cornerstone of the show's success.
-She later cemented her status as a television fixture playing the resilient, loving matriarch Rochelle on 'Everybody Hates Chris,' a role that showcased her depth beyond pure comedy.
-Arnold's career is a masterclass in longevity, built not on fleeting fame but on consistent, memorable character work that resonates with audiences.
-Off-screen, she is a vocal advocate for sickle cell disease awareness, a cause close to her heart, and has successfully ventured into music with her gospel single 'Find Your Way.'
+Tichina Arnold landed her first Broadway role as a child, growing up in Queens, New York.
+She played the sharp-tongued Pamela James on the groundbreaking sitcom 'Martin,' where her withering looks and chemistry with the cast became central to the show's success.
+She later played the resilient, loving matriarch Rochelle on 'Everybody Hates Chris,' a role that displayed her range beyond comedy.
+Arnold sustains a career built on consistent, memorable character work that connects with audiences.
+Off-screen, she advocates for sickle cell disease awareness, a cause personal to her, and released the gospel single 'Find Your Way.'

 1965–1980